Session Management

 Enable Authentication Token

-If you want to generate authentication tokens in your online app, you have to use the client API login2
+If you want to generate authentication tokens in your online app, you have to use the Mendix 11 Client API.

-You could also model your login page to provide end-users with a “remember me” option so they can decide whether they want to be remembered or not.
+You can also model your login page to provide end-users with a “remember me” option so they can decide whether they want to be remembered or not.
+For more information see Working with Authentication Tokens, below.

 Authentication Token Expiry